QAstronaut/qastronaut/README.md

 3. Wait for the project team to consider your suggestion.

 We appreciate all contributors for their time and effort dedicated to making the **QAstronaut** project better.
 Together, we can create more robust and effective software.

+## Acknowledgments

+We would like to express our deep gratitude to the following individuals who played crucial roles in the success of this project:

+- [Professor Fabio Vieira](): We extend our thanks to Professor Fabio for guiding and supervising our project.
+His academic guidance and support were essential to its success.

+- [Paula Santiago](): We thank Paula Santiago for sharing her practical knowledge in Quality Assurance (QA) and her experience with the Postman tool.
+Her contributions were vital to the quality of our project.

+- [Samara LastName](): We express our gratitude to Samara for her valuable guidance and mentoring throughout the development process.
+Her expertise and insights were invaluable.

+- [João Editor](): We appreciate João for his creativity and for assisting in the development of the project's logo.
+His contribution added a special touch to our work.

+We are deeply thankful to these individuals for their valuable contributions.
+Your support and dedication were essential to our project's success.
+Thank you for being part of this journey with us.

 ## License